Red-shanked douc: Diet

 Red-shanked doucs are highly folivorous.
-In the Son Tra Nature Reserve found they consume 54.8% buds and young leaves, 22.6% mature leaves, 3.7% leaf petioles and 18.9% other plant parts.
+In the Sơn Trà Nature Reserve found they consume 54.8% buds and young leaves, 22.6% mature leaves, 3.7% leaf petioles and 18.9% other plant parts.
 Per month, they found that the red-shanked doucs consumed a mean of 18 species per month and a total of 226 species consumed altogether.
-Out of the 226 species, there are five species that were eaten 47-82% of the time: Acacia pruinescens, Ficus racemosa, Millettia nigrescens, Zanthoxylum avicennae and Castanopsis ceratacantha.
+Out of the 226 species, there are five species that were eaten 47–82% of the time: Acacia pruinescens, Ficus racemosa, Millettia nigrescens, Zanthoxylum avicennae and Castanopsis ceratacantha.
 Red-shanked doucs are selective feeders and flexible eaters because of their ability to eat a wide variety of food in all seasons.
 Fruit is consumed mainly in the morning, which is common amongst leaf-eating monkeys as this is where they derive their energy for the day.

 They have different eating patterns during the wet season and the dry season both in what they eat and in the parts of the plants that they eat, although it is not a drastic change.
-Figs however, are consumed all year long and make up 16-36% of their diet.
+Figs however, are consumed all year long and make up 16–36% of their diet.
 It is the second most commonly consumed plant by the monkeys and they eat the fruit, leaves and flowers.

 They eat peacefully together, not quarreling over food, and have been known to share their food with others.
 Often, they will share the same clump of foliage and may even break pieces off and hand them to each other, a type of active generosity that is rare among Old World monkeys.
 Like all other doucs, they do not have cheek pouches.